NVIDIA-Genomics-Research/AtacWorks/tutorials/tutorial2.md

 As reported in our paper, we trained an AtacWorks model to learn a mapping from 50-cell signal to 2400-cell signals and peak calls.
 In other words, given a noisy ATAC-seq signal from 50 cells, this model learned what the signal would look like - and where the peaks would be called - if we had sequenced 2400 cells.
 This model was trained on data from Monocytes and B cells, so it has not encountered data from NK cells.

-If you want to train your own AtacWorks model instead of using the model reported in the paper, refer to Tutorial 1 (link).
+If you want to train your own AtacWorks model instead of using the model reported in the paper, refer to [Tutorial 1](tutorial1.md).

 ## Step 1: Set parameters